 Warwick Arts Centre Creative Learning: generating hands-on learning opportunities for schools, audiences and members of the community as part of a large-scale arts organisation.

-Minimum requirements First Class or 2:i honour's bachelor's degree from a UK university or an equivalent qualification from an overseas university.
+Minimum requirements You will have, or be expecting to obtain, a First or 2:i undergraduate degree from a UK university or an equivalent qualification from an overseas university.
 Your degree will normally be in an arts, humanities, media or social science-related subject.
 Alternative subject routes for entry are possible if you can demonstrate that you have suitable experience and aptitude in order to meet the range of demands of the course.

 English Language requirements Band B